 - High School PL Gakuen High School

 - Final Game August 13, 2007

 He rose to prominence as the ace pitcher for one of the top high school teams ever; with Kuwata and Kazuhiro Kiyohara PL Gakuen High School twice won the Koshien Tournament and finished runner-up twice.
 Kuwata was 20-3 in the Koshien Tournaments, setting a post-World War II record for victories; he also homered six times at Koshien.
-Both Kiyohara and Kuwata wanted to go to the Yomiuri Giants; the Giants chose Kuwata in the first round.
+Both Kiyohara and Kuwata wanted to go to the Yomiuri Giants; the Giants chose Kuwata in the first round of the 1985 NPB draft.
 He had considered going to Waseda University but signed with Yomiuri instead.

 1987-1994: The glory years